 Thomer: Non-academics need better tools to navigate information spaces

-UMSI assistant professor Andrea Thomer recently published an essay on Slate.com about the challenges faced by people searching for useful information in a time of information overload.
+UMSI assistant professor Andrea Thomer published an essay on Slate.com about the challenges faced by people searching for useful information in a time of information overload.